spacejavax/Budget-calculator/README.md

 Hope it's kawaii enough for you!

 ## Information about the budget-calculator
 Our project is a cute budget calculator.
 You can enter income, expenses, saved money and savings goals.
 When you reach your savings goal you get to unlock a new game!
-Everytime you unlock a new game you go up a level:) (We are still working on this btww)
+Everytime you unlock a new game you go up a level!!
+(We are still working on this btw)

 ## Programming languages
 Until now we have used css, html and javascript!